SergeoLacruz/inventree-zebra-plugin/README.md

 convert the png data provided by InvenTree to Zebra's bitmap format.

 It can output the print data either to a local printer connected to the computer via USB or to a network printer with an IP address.
 The output can be configured in the InvenTree plugin user interface.
-So the source code is a good example for this.

 Error handling is very basic.